Coast

 Every year our sanctuaries are home to 40% of the state’s nesting waterbirds including Black Skimmers, Brown Pelicans, Least Terns, Royal and Sandwich Terns, American Oystercatchers, and much more.
 This year was no different.

-We also had the help of 60 volunteer Wrightsville Beach Bird Stewards, who spent over 3,000 hours monitoring the sanctuary and educating the public about the birds nesting within the posting.
+We also had the help of 71 volunteer Wrightsville Beach Bird Stewards, who spent more than 4,000 hours monitoring the sanctuary and educating the public about the birds nesting within the posting.
+According to a report by Independent Sector, the 2024 estimated value of a volunteer hour in North Carolina is $33.49 per hour which totals a value of over $140,000!

 Launching new projects and continuing older ones